 Where’s the dundun-dun-dundun?
 Where’s the Brad Fiedel score I had heard hundreds of times before I even knew Brad Fiedel’s name?
 Is Terminator 3 really a Terminator movie if doesn’t have the actual Terminator theme?

-I didn’t know it at the time, but I was witnessing what has turned into nearly two decades worth of hand-wringing over the following question: in the age of perpetual reboot/requel/revival should you carry over the accompanying musical themes we know and love from the older movies you’re updating?
+I didn’t know it at the time, but I was witnessing what has turned into nearly two decades worth of hand-wringing over the following question: when you reboot a franchise should you also reboot the accompanying musical themes the fans know and love from the older movies you’re updating?

 ELFMAN AND JUSTICE LEAGUE

 Danny Elfman leans toward the “old hits” approach, as you can see in this clearly familiar-sounding Justice League clip:

 Yes, that’s Elfman’s own Batman theme from 1989 playing underneath this 2017 movie.
 It’s Justice League’s most overt reference to Elfman’s classic Batman motif, but it’s hardly the only one.
 The theme pops back up, sometimes subtly, other times not so subtly, throughout the entire movie.
 Justice League spoiler Elfman even works in one quick homage to John Williams’ Superman theme for Henry Cavill’s resurrected Big Blue Boyscout.